ryansheehy0/Cheat_Sheets/sql.md

 time DATETIME DEFAULT CURRENT_TIMESTAMP,
 ```

-When using TEXT always run a delete or update with a select and where clause.
-Otherwise, it might mess the whole database.

 VARCHAR(255) is often used over TEXT because it takes up less space.

 # Structured Query Language(SQL)